OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The first Five Diamond property in Quebec, the Ritz-Carlton touts 129 luxurious rooms, each featuring a city or garden view.
 Find waterfalls, fireplaces and an indoor saltwater pool at the Spa St James and dine on a meal by renowned chef Daniel Boulud at the property’s French restaurant, Maison Boulud.
 After a day of sightseeing, be sure to book a decadent afternoon tea at the The Palm Court.

-Centrally located at Rene Levesque and Mansfield, this five-star spot is the largest hotel in Montreal, touting an impressive 1,039 rooms across 21 floors.
-Despite its size, Fairmont the Queen Elizabeth retains an intimate atmosphere thanks to its historic charm and ‘60s-style furnishings.
-Many guests flock to the Queen Elizabeth for its storied past.
-It was here that John Lennon and Yoko Ono staged their iconic ‘Bed-in for Peace’ protest just over 50 years ago.
-There’s also a lush wellness centre and indoor pool, two restaurants, and a charming lobby café that draws just as many Montreal residents as it does hotel guests.
+Centrally located at Rene Levesque and Mansfield, this five-star spot is one of the largest hotels in Montreal, with an impressive 950 rooms across 21 floors.
+Despite its size, many guests flock for its storied past: it was here that John Lennon and Yoko Ono staged their iconic Bed-in for Peace protest in 1969.
+There’s also a lush wellness centre and indoor pool, two restaurants, and a charming lobby cafe that draws just as many Montreal residents as it does hotel guests.

 Best known for its immaculate third-floor terrace and bar by chef Marcus Samuelsson, this luxury haunt is tucked into Rue de la Montagne.
 Its position is walking distance to the party and shopping streets, but far enough away to ensure a good night’s sleep away from the city noise.
 169 modern guest rooms span from the sixth to the 12th floor, each with sleek interiors, dramatic lighting, unparalleled city views and elegant four-poster beds.